rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

-Java prefers `Class<?>` over plain `Class` although these constructions are equivalent.[^2] The benefit of `Class<?>` is clarity since developers explicitly indicates that they are aware of not using an outdated Java construction.
-The Java compiler generates warning on the use of `Class`.
+Java prefers `Class<?>` over plain `Class` although these constructions are equivalent.[^2] The benefit of `Class<?>` is clarity since developers explicitly indicate that they are aware of not using an outdated Java construction.
+The Java compiler generates a warning on the use of `Class`.
 Code snippet below exemplifies the use of `Class<?>`.

 ```java